Most Recent Updates

 COVID-19 infection during pregnancy also transfers antibodies to colostrum and breastmilk; these antibodies are effective at neutralizing the virus.

-However, it is currently unclear how long this lasts; likely depends on stage of pregnancy during infection, severity of infection, whether infant is exclusively breastfed, and length of time the infant is breastfed.
+Of note, it is currently unclear how long this lasts, but at least one study indicated antibodies were present in breast milk up to 10 months after a positive COVID-19 test.
+However, this amount and level of protection is likely highly variable, depending on stage of pregnancy during infection, severity of infection, whether the infant is exclusively breastfed, and length of time the infant is breastfed.

 Women who attend their prenatal appointments should be assessed for fever each time and evaluated for signs and symptoms of a respiratory infection.